Canada's Tyson Beukeboom to become Canada's most-capped rugby player at World Cup | TSN

 The lone change in the forwards sees Fabiola Forteza slot into blindside flanker with Caroline Crossley dropping to the bench.
 Paige Farries replaces Alysha Corrigan on the wing.

-Forward Laetitia Royer, named to the 2024 World Rugby Dream Team, starts on her bench after recovering from injury.
+Forward Laetitia Royer, named to the 2024 World Rugby Dream Team, starts on the bench after recovering from injury.

 Sports runs in the Beukeboom family.